LupusLudit/Portfolio-of-projects/README.md

 ## Purpose

-The purpose of this repository is to:

-- Provide a single point of access for all my projects.
+The purpose of this repository is to provide a single point of access for all my portfolio projects.
-- Allow teachers to review each project individually through its respective repository.

 ## Projects